-At one point, they ran past four Japanese artillery pieces which were firing on Corregidor and Ft.
+At one point, they ran past four Japanese artillery pieces that were firing on Corregidor and Ft.
 Drum which had not surrendered.
-Shells from these two American forts began landing among the POWs who could do little to protect themselves since they had no place to hide.
+The Japanese used POWs as a human shield and shells from these two American forts began landing among the POWs who could do little to protect themselves since they had no place to hide.
 Some POWs were killed by incoming American shells.
-One group that tried to hide in a small brick building died when it took a direct hit.
-The American guns did succeed in knocking out three of the four Japanese guns.
+At one gun a Japanese officer was directing the fire of the gun.
+The POWs saw a flash and heard an explosion.
+When the smoke cleared, the gun and officer were gone.
+The Americans succeeded in knocking out three of the four Japanese guns.

+According to other members of his company, Fred was suffering from dysentery and was extremely ill.
 It was at Cabcaben that Pvt.
 Frederick Schweinsberg died on April 12, 1942, while on the march.
 He was 23 years old.
 The Japanese allowed the other members of his company to bury him at the cemetery there.
 In the pocket of his shirt, they placed a picture of him so he could be identified.

 “Dear Mr. A. Schweinsberg:

 “According to War Department records, you have been designated as the emergency addressee of Private Frederick C. Schweinsberg, 20,600,462, who, according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.